 A WordPress.com hosted site has the same preview function and you keep checking as you go.

-If your building a self hosted using WordPress you can use the free under construction plug-in which will publish a soon coming or under maintenance page at your web address.
+If your building using WordPress.org you can use the free under construction plug-in which will publish a soon coming or under maintenance page at your web address.

 This allows you to build and comprehensively test your website as if it were live.
 When ready you turn of the plug-in and your site really goes live.

-Test the site in a different browser as a non-logged in user to make sure that the maintenance plugin is truly deactivated.
+Test the site as a non-logged in user to make sure that the maintenance plugin is deactivated.

 Step 10 - Testing

-Once you’ve built your site, you should test it on different browsers and make sure that everything looks the same.
-All browsers have differences so your websites appearance on each.
+Once you’ve published your site, test it on different browsers to make sure that everything looks good.
+All browsers have differences so your websites appearance on each may change.

 The top browsers to check are: Microsoft's Internet Explorer, Microsoft's Edge, Mozilla Firefox, Google Chrome, Opera and Apples Safari, and there are many others.
 You can find a list of current browsers (updated monthly) at Web Developers Notes Browser List.